ShresthaRajat/mgarden/content/Cloud Computing/AWS/Application Integration/AWS CLI & SDK.md

 # AWS SDK
 #aws #sdk

-A set of tools and libraries that you can use to create applcation sfor a specific software package
+A set of tools and libraries that you can use to create application for a specific software package

 The AWS SDK is a set of API libraries that let you Integrate AWS services into your applications.
 The SDK is available on the following languages: